Zviahel Raion: Natural tourist objects

-There is a number of the reserves in a district: “Horodnytskyi”, “Kazyava”, “Tuhanivskyi”, Chervonovilskyi” (all- national value), “Botanical”, “Myheivskyi”, “Sapozhynskyi”, “Storozhivskyi”, “Veresna”, “Klenovskyi”(local value), sight of nature of national value “Larch”, sight of landscape-gardening art of national value is Horodnytskyi park (ХІХ century), dendropark “Pilyava” (local value).
+There is many reserves in a district: "Horodnytskyi", "Kazyava", "Tuhanivskyi", Chervonovilskyi" (all- national value), "Botanical", "Myheivskyi", "Sapozhynskyi", "Storozhivskyi", "Veresna", "Klenovskyi"(local value), sight of nature of national value "Larch", sight of landscape-gardening art of national value is Horodnytskyi park (ХІХ century), dendropark "Pilyava" (local value).

 River Sluch has numerous of thresholds and is interesting for the supporters of water tourism (the route of the second category of complication passes through this route).

 Social and historical tourist objects

 There are numerous of sights of local value in a district: synagogue (ХІХ-ХХcenturies), the church of St. Anthony beginning of the ХХ century, St. George's church (1903); of the Virgin Protectress church and bell tower (1794, 1847) in v.
 Barvinovka, post-house (1854–58) in v.
 Bronyky, the church of St. John the Theologian (1912) in v.
 Mala Horbasha; Michael's church (1901) in v.
 Serednia Derazhnia; Intercession church (1907–11) in v.
 Yarun, Michael's church (1913) in v.
 Hrud; Church of Christmas of the Virgin(1847) in v.
 Zholobne; the Ascension’s church (1901) in v.
 Ivashkivka; Roman Catholic church (ХІХ century) in v.
 Lebedivka.

 In 1846 a famous Ukrainian poet Taras Shevchenko stayed at Hulsk.
 In honour of this event a memorable sign was set on the bank of the river Sluch.

-In Hulsk and other villages of the district along an old state boundary there were fortifications buildings (pillboxes, bunkers) of times of Second World War (“line of Stalin”), which are the objects of tourism.
+In Hulsk and other villages of the district along an old state boundary there were fortifications buildings (pillboxes, bunkers) of times of Second World War ("line of Stalin"), which are the objects of tourism.